TaygaHoshi/tt-project/Lists/List of Social Spells.md

 **Radius:** 5 meters
 **Duration:** (2 + EXP/4) rounds
 **Effect**
 	Make a precision roll against Evasion of all foes within radius.
 If you succeed against one, that foe is applied Dissonance.
 Foes with Dissonance are dealt 6 magical damage at the start of their turn.
+This ability does not gain potency bonus to its damage.

 ## Song of Discord
 **Complexity:** Simple